Aalavandhan: Production

 In the early 1980s, Kamal Haasan wrote a story titled Dhayam that was serialised in the magazine journal, Idhayam Pesugiradhu.
 He had discussed making the story into a film with K. Balachander during the period, but felt that the story was ahead of its time.
 In 2000, he picked up the story again and agreed to make the film with director Suresh Krissna, a former assistant of Balachander, and producer S. Thanu.
 When Thanu had agreed to produce a film for Haasan, he had initially rejected the storylines of Pammal K. Sambandam and Nala Damayanthi.
 This prompted the pair to begin work on Dhayam instead, and the film was revealed to be called Aalavandhan in Tamil and Abhay in Hindi.
 Abhay was distributed by reputed Shringar Films.
 Mahesh Mahadevan was signed on to compose the background music, Tirru was selected to be the cinematographer and Sameer Chanda was picked to be the art director.
 Actor Ravi Mohan also worked on the film as an assistant director.

 The film was first announced with Haasan and Simran and Bollywood actress Rani Mukerji in a special appearance.
 Both actresses left the project for its delay in start, being replaced by Raveena Tandon and Manisha Koirala.
 Producer Dhanu had initially tried to cast Aishwarya Rai in the film, but the actress did not sign the project.

 Composer Harris Jayaraj was first approached by the producer to do music for the film, and he assured to introduce him as a music composer before Minnale.
 But Harris refused as he owed to do his first movie with Gautham Vasudev Menon.
 Later, music trio Shankar–Ehsaan–Loy was signed as music composers.

 The film featured Haasan in two distinct roles, for one of which he had his head shaved bald and gained ten kilograms.
 To play the other in the film, he went to the National Defence Academy for a crash course and also consulted his co-actor Major Ravi, who was a former officer in the Indian Army.
 Stunt choreographer Grant Page, who had worked in the American film It's a Mad, Mad, Mad, Mad World, was assigned to compose stunt sequences in Kashmir.
 Another fight sequence was shot in Delhi for 15 days using 39 cars with 3 cameras with a machine called Airramp brought from abroad for jumping scenes.

 Soundtrack

 The soundtrack of the movie was composed by the music trio Shankar–Ehsaan–Loy making their debut in Tamil, and the film score is composed by Mahesh Mahadevan.
-The film features six tracks in both Tamil and Hindi versions with lyrics written by Vairamuthu and Javed Akhtar respectively.
+The film features six tracks in both Tamil and Hindi versions with all lyrics written by Vairamuthu, Vaali and Javed Akhtar respectively.

 The album of the film was released on 24 September 2001, and it created a record by selling over 2,00,000 copies in less than eight hours of its release.
 However, according to Rediff, it "did not live up to expectations."